Frequently Asked Questions

 Please visit the FAA's Key Officials page to view a list of key officials with links to their bios.
 Visit the FAA's Offices page to view an organizational chart.

-Who are the Regional Administrators?
+Who are the FAA Regional Administrators?

 Visit the National Engagement & Regional Administration’s Key Officials page for a list of Regional Administrators by area.

-The Regional Ombudsman is a designated role that works with the Regional Administrator to ensure public inquires related to aviation noise, pollution, and safety are properly addressed.
+Regional Ombudsman is a designated role that works with the Regional Administrator to ensure public inquiries related to aviation noise, pollution, and safety are properly addressed.
 Each Community Engagement Officer (CEO) serves as the designated Regional Ombudsman for their specific region, as the role is concurrent with the CEO’s community outreach responsibilities.

 How do I contact the Regional Ombudsman for my area?